jusaviin/cmsDijetAnalysis/README.md

 ## Overview of the repository

 The code is organized in folders, with different functionality in different folders.
+Notice that this branch is for jet-hadron analysis.
+There is a branch called dihadron that uses the same structure, but does dihadron analysis.
+You should use that one if you need to create or process dihadron correlations.

 **Home folder**